Advocacy

 Share Article

-The urgency behind this work intensified during the 2020 pandemic.
-As our networks and support systems collapsed, many of us were forced to confront just how fragile these structures had always been.
+During the 2020 pandemic, as our networks and support systems collapsed, many of us were forced to confront just how fragile these structures had always been.
 At the time, my youngest brother (a young man with high-support needs due to multiple disabilities) had just turned 22.
 This milestone meant he aged out of all school-supported services.
 What should have been a smooth transition became a crisis, inflamed by the chaos of COVID-19.
 Searching for answers, I joined Mass Families, a grassroots coalition supporting disability advocacy.
 That work led me to the Allen C. Crocker Family Fellowship, a program honoring a visionary pediatrician dedicated to advancing disability rights.

-What emerged was a tribute to the layered bond between siblings and the weight, love, and resilience that relationship can carry.
-It is also a document of mutual care and the ways we keep each other going.
+From my fellowship emerged a tribute to the layered bond between siblings and the weight, love, and resilience that relationship can carry.
+Same-Same but Different is also a document of mutual care and the ways we keep each other going.
 I am deeply grateful to the artists and families who shared their stories and helped shape this project into something larger than us.
 Special thanks to the Institute for Community Inclusion, the E.K.
 Shriver Center at UMass Boston, the Disability Law Center, the Massachusetts Developmental Disabilities Council, MassFamilies, and the Arc of Massachusetts.

 This work began at home, but its impact lives in community.
 May those caring and being cared for feel seen, supported, and strengthened.
-And may we all keep asking: how do we truly restitch the fabric of care in our world?
+And may we all keep asking: how do we truly restitch the fabric of care?

 Other Articles